sarahmaia/CS2450-Group6/GroupProject/docs/index.rst

 ---------------
 Installation
 ---------------
 To install the project, ensure Python is installed and required dependencies are available.
+See :doc:`installation` for more details.

 ---------
 Usage